-Tiles of yellow glaze, however, also cover certain halls which were not built for the imperial family, as for instance temples dedicated to Confucius and Guan Yu, worshipped for his bravery and loyalty, but this was because they were canonized by emperors of later dynasties as their equals and given posthumous titles as such.
+Tiles of yellow glaze, however, also cover certain halls which were not built for the imperial family, for instance, temples dedicated to Confucius and Guan Yu, worshipped for his bravery and loyalty, but this was because they were canonized by emperors of later dynasties as their equals and given posthumous titles as such.

-Colours on ancient buildings were not only status indicators but in certain cases carried other implications.
+Colors on ancient buildings were not only status indicators but in certain cases carried other implications.
 One example is Wenyuange, the imperial library in Beijing's Forbidden City which, amidst many yellow roofs, stands under a roof of black tiles.

 Incidentally, mention should be made of the red enclosure walls that invariably go with the yellow roofs of imperial palaces.
-Red has always been the colour of happiness and festivity in China; ever today red lanterns and red streamers are still dominant features on occasions of public enjoyment.
+Red has always been the color of happiness and festivity in China; ever today red lanterns and red streamers are still dominant features on occasions of public enjoyment.
 Red walls, however, could only be built for palaces and temples and, in combination with the yellow glazed roofs, they were meant to play up the atmosphere of solemnity and happiness.

 Stone Baluster Head

 Important halls, towers, and pavilions in the old palaces of China normally stand on terraces.
-There are bordered with marble balustrades; so are many historic bridges of stone.
+There are bordered by marble balustrades; so are many historic bridges of stone.
 The upright posts or balusters supporting them, called wangzhu in Chinese, have heads sculpted in the shapes of dragons, phoenixes, lions, flames, and so on.
 They are not only highly ornamental but served to reflect hierarchical ranks.

 Dragon-and-phoenix images on baluster heads were exclusive to imperial buildings.
-There legendary creatures, carved with clouds, are often placed on top of the stone posts around audience halls, palace gates and halls of worship.
+These legendary creatures, carved with clouds, are often placed on top of the stone posts around audience halls, palace gates, and halls of worship.
 They are, however, found in the greatest concentration around the group of buildings known as San Da Dian (The Three Great Halls) in Beijing's Forbidden City.
 These halls stand majestic on a terrace of three tiers, each of which is surrounded by a white marble balustrade.
 The 1,460 balusters, viewed from a distance, look like a “Stone Forest” and give the halls an ethereal loftiness.

-This arrangement is unique to “The Three Great Halls” as the site where the emperor held grand ceremonies, received his ministers and issued important edicts.
+This arrangement is unique to “The Three Great Halls” as the site where the emperor held grand ceremonies, received his ministers, and issued important edicts.
 For people of a lesser rank to use this magnificent layout or the dragon-and-phoenix motif would be a crime punishable as high treason.

 The differentiation of status is most noticeable on the five bridges spanning the Golden Water River just inside Wumen, the Meridian Gate of the Forbidden City.
 The middle bridge, i.e., the one used by the emperor, has balusters topped with carved dragons and clouds, whereas the other four have on the baluster crowns designs of flames as ornaments and symbols of illumination.
-For the lesser buildings on the palace grounds, the decorations for stone baluster heads are generally ruyi, pomegranates, lions and others which signify good luck, happiness and longevity.
+For the lesser buildings on the palace grounds, the decorations for stone baluster heads are generally ruyi, pomegranates, lions and others which signify good luck, happiness, and longevity.

-At the eastern end of the Golden Water River there is a baluster whose head could be used as a siren.
-Carved in the Qing Dynasty( 1616-1911)in the form of fire-flames over a lotus blossom, the post has an opening running from the top to a string of beads under the flower.
+At the eastern end of the Golden Water River, there is a baluster whose head could be used as a siren.
+Carved in the Qing Dynasty( 1616-1911)in the form of fire flames over a lotus blossom, the post has an opening running from the top to a string of beads under the flower.
 In case of an emergency, the guard could blow into the top hole and the baluster head would sound warning alarms like a horn.

 In front of the gates of traditional buildings-palace halls, old government offices, mansions and other houses of style-one can still see a pair of lions standing guard.
-Carved out of stone, they are a male and a female, with the male on the left, his right paw resting on a ball, and the lioness on the right, her left paw fonding a cub.
+Carved out of stone, they are a male and a female, with the male on the left, his right paw resting on a ball, and the lioness on the right, her left paw fondling a cub.

 The lion was thought to be the monarch of the animal kingdom, and its images represented august power and formidable prestige to keep all quarters in awful submission.
-The ball played by the male lion symbolized the unity of the empire, and the cub below the female thriving offspring.
+The ball played by the male lion symbolized the unity of the empire and the cub below the female thriving offspring.

-Use of the lions was not the exclusive privilege of the court.
+The use of the lions was not the exclusive privilege of the court.
 Other personages of rank could also have them in front of the main entrances to their houses, with their ranks indicated by the number of lumps representing the curly hair on the head of the animal.
 Lions with 13 lumps, the highest number, guarded the houses of officials of the first grade, and the number of these lumps decreased by one as the rank of the official went down each grade.
 Officials below the seventh grade, however, were not allowed to have stone lions.

-At the dawn of history China had no lions, whose habitat was Africa and West Asia.
+At the dawn of history, China had no lions, whose habitat was Africa and West Asia.
 Official contacts with countries to the west were established after Zhang Qian (?-114 B.C.) was despatched to Central Asia as a special envoy by Emperor Wu of the Han Dynasty.
-In A.D.87, when Emperor Zhang of the Eastern Han reigned in China, the King of Parthia presented a lion to him; the next year, another was presented to the Chinese court by a Central Asian country known as Yuezhi to ancient China.
+In A.D.87, when Emperor Zhang of the Eastern Han reigned in China, the King of Parthia presented a lion to him; the next year, another was presented to the Chinese court by a Central Asian country known as Yuezhi ancient China.

 The existence of stone lions may have preceded that of real ones.
 It is believed that the earliest stone lions were sculpted at the beginning of the Eastern Han Dynasty (25-220 A.D.) with the introduction of Buddhism into China.
-Sakyamuni (founder of the faith), it is said, was seen after his birth "to point to Heaven with one hand and to Earth with another, roaring like an lion, `Between Heaven and Earth I alone am supreme'. " Elsewhere it is also said that "Buddha is a lion among men."
+Sakyamuni (founder of the faith), it is said, was seen after his birth "to point to Heaven with one hand and to Earth with another, roaring like a lion, `Between Heaven and Earth I alone am supreme. " Elsewhere it is also said that "Buddha is a lion among men."
 "Buddhists admiring the lion for its mighty swiftness made it the mount for the Bodhisattva Manjusri."
 In short, the lion is regarded in the Buddhist faith as a divine animal of nobleness and dignity, able to keep off evils and protect the Truth.

 As further proof of the general liking for the animal, the knobs of seals are often sculpted in the form of lions.
 Among folk dances, the lion dance which was known as early as the Han Dynasty has remained popular ever since.